-For over 20 years, Nationwide Incorporators has offered LLC formation services to customers around the country.
-Even in a crowded industry like corporate formations, Nationwide Incorporators has carved out a corner of the market due to their attorney-reviewed services.
+Since 1997, Nationwide Incorporators has offered LLC formations to customers around the country.
+Even in a crowded industry, Nationwide Incorporators has carved out a corner of the market due to their attorney-reviewed services.

-- With Nationwide Incorporators, a business attorney will either draft your papers or review them before they’re sent to your state of formation.
-No competitor can match that promise, and it’s a great source of peace of mind for any entrepreneur.
+✔ With Nationwide Incorporators, a business attorney will either draft your papers or review them before they’re sent to your state of formation.
+No competitor can match that promise, and it’s a welcome source of peace of mind for any entrepreneur.

-- Nationwide Incorporators president and founder Mike Ross has been an attorney for 40 years, which is experience you get to take advantage of as a customer.
-Ross handles many services himself, reinforcing their “Attorney-Powered” slogan and document review.
+✔ Nationwide Incorporators CEO and owner Robert E. Stenson has been a corporate attorney for more than 25 years, which is experience you get to take advantage of as a customer.
+Stenson handles many services himself, reinforcing their “Attorney-Powered” slogan.

-- Many competitors don’t offer state-specific compliance requirements like publishing service to advertise notice of your formation in a newspaper.
-Nationwide Incorporators not only offers these services where necessary — and only when necessary — but they also have good prices on them as well.
+✔ Many competitors don’t offer state-specific compliance requirements like publishing service to advertise notice of your formation in a newspaper, where required (like in NY and AZ).
+Nationwide Incorporators not only offers these services where necessary, but they also have good prices on them as well.

 Nationwide Incorporators LLC Packages